nimnaGamage/Sequence_aligner/README.md

 # Sequence aligner

-## This Python program can be used to align biological sequences (DNA, RNA, and amino acid).
+## This Python program uses Biopython and other 3rd party packages to align biological sequences (DNA, RNA, and amino acid).

-More specifically, it should include the following methods.
-For this program you can use Biopython and other 3rd party packages.
 Typically, below methods should take a FASTA file containing multiple DNA, RNA, or amino acid sequences.
 •	A method to output the type of a given FASTA sequence.
 •	A method to calculate the global pairwise similarity score between all sequence pairs in the input file and write the output in a text file.
 •	A method to generate a dot plot to represent pairwise similarity for two given sequences.
 You can draw the dot plot as a scatter plot, if required.